 Learning a few additional search techniques can help you focus your search to get the best results.
 We'll go over some of them here:

 1. Enclose phrases in quotation marks

 When you enter more than one word into a keyword search, the computer simply looks for records that contain each of those individual words -- whether or not the words appear next to each other.
 If those words actually are a phrase, put them in quotation marks and you'll get better results.

 2. Use the Advanced Search feature

-The Advanced Search box is shown below.
-Use the top drop-down menu to specify subject, title, or author.
+In advanced search, use the top drop-down menu to specify subject, title, or author.
 Use other drop-down menus to specify format (book, video, music recording, etc.), collection, or language, and also specify a range of publication dates.
-You can link several search terms together using the terms "and," "or," & "not" by clicking on "Add boolean."
+You can link several search terms together using the terms "and," "or," & "not."